Skip to main content

 ParameterTypeDescription

-thisObjObject->Object to be returned by the This command in the formula
+thisObjObject->Object to be returned by the This command in the function

 Description

-The .call() function executes the formula object to which it is applied and returns the resulting value.
-The formula object can be created using the Formula or Formula from string commands.
+The .call() function executes the function object to which it is applied, with one or more parameter(s) passed directly, and returns the resulting value.

-In the thisObj parameter, you can pass a reference to the object to be used as This within the formula.
+In the thisObj parameter, you can pass a reference to the object to be used as This within the function.

-You can also pass values to be used as $1...$n parameters in the formula using the optional params parameter(s).
+You can pass values to be used as parameters in the function using the optional params parameter:

 Note that .call() is similar to .apply() except that parameters are passed directly.